charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "You want my data?"
 Maya asks the screen.
 "You can have it.
 But you don't get my future."

-The Pivot

-She doesn't smash the laptop.
-That would be dramatic, but expensive.
-And she needs the capital.

-Instead, she opens the "Work" folder.
+She opens the "Work" folder.
 She creates a new sub-folder titled "Exit Strategy."

 "Aria," Maya says calmly.
 "Launch the market analysis protocol.
 But this time, run it for *Vintage Denim Trends 2025*."